 A book where this wasn’t the case is RAMONA BLUE, where biphobes decided the concept of a lesbian character realising her sexuality is more fluid than she first thought was somehow lesbophobic.
 Like, to be clear, this wasn’t a lesbian being turned straight by a dude, but that’s how many people took it based on a blurb.
 The blurb has since been changed to more accurately reflect the book, but the whole downrating in this case was uncalled for.
 It was as if entire swathes of the world’s population collectively forgot bisexuality exists.
 Or maybe they never acknowledged its existence in the first place.
 If you read the blurb now, it is blatantly obvious the character isn’t turning straight because of a dude.
 She still likes girls and she’s still fucking queer.

 There are books that take supposedly queer characters and then go “teehee the character was straight the whole time,” such as LOOK BOTH WAYS, but apparently readers would rather focus on a book like RAMONA BLUE that doesn’t even come close to that level of bullshit.
 I guess LOOK BOTH WAYS, being blatantly biphobic, doesn’t offend them or something.
 Who the fuck knows.
 I’m over it.
 Someone actually tried that “read it before deciding” shit on LOOK BOTH WAYS but I’m fucking bisexual and don’t need that bullshit in my life.
 Actually, the tweet exchange was so goddamn incredible I’m gonna post it here because you need to read this.
-I’m not hiding any twitter handles because the person in the wrong doesn’t deserve it and Tasha, whose review I linked above, is awesome and deserves all the follows.
+I’m not hiding any twitter handles because the person in the wrong doesn’t deserve it and Natasha’s handle has changed anyway.

 She blocked me after I pointed out her fuckup.
 It was amazing.
 Not wholly relevant to my post, but I’m still gobsmacked by the exchange and wanted to share it.
 It does hit on an important point while talking about book reviews, though.
 There’s been a strange pattern of actual book reviewers saying reviews shouldn’t actually make you decide whether or not to read a book, which is the most hilarious accidental self-deprecation I have seen in my life.
 Amazing the mental gymnastics people will engage in to excuse supporting bigoted books.